-There’s nothing like a holiday light display to bring joy to a child’s face!
+There’s nothing like a holiday light display to bring the twinkle to a child’s eyes!
 Add a cup of hot cocoa and you’ve created a holiday tradition that they’ll never forget.
-These are 12 of our favorites so flip through to find one near you.
-Or, tune your radio to a station playing “We Wish You a Merry Christmas” and hit the road to check out one you haven’t seen before.
+Check out our favorites below and check them off your holiday list for 2018!

 What’s more San Francisco than a classic cable car ride?
-For a unique holiday spin, take it up a notch by riding a bedecked, motorized cable car through Fisherman’s Wharf, North Beach/Little Italy, Chinatown, Union Square, Financial District, The Embarcadero and Pier 39.
-You'll view landmarks that are beautifully lit up for the holidays.
-Each tour comes with a (free) Santa hat.
-This jolly tour lasts 80 minutes and departs from Fisherman’s Wharf.
-What not to forget: blankets and a camera.
+For a unique holiday spin, take it up a notch by riding a bedecked, motorized cable car through the City by the Bay.
+You'll view landmarks that are beautifully lit up for the holidays while singing along to holiday tunes.
+Each tour comes with a (free) Santa hat and interesting information from a friendly tour guide.
+This jolly tour lasts 90 minutes and departs from Fisherman’s Wharf.
+Don't forget your camera!

 San Francisco, CA